This article covers signs that it might be time to leave your unfaithful spouse.

-If your spouse betrays you this way but then refuses to express remorse, they’re basically telling you that the marriage is over.
+If your spouse or partner betrays you this way and then refuses to express remorse, they’re basically telling you that the marriage is over.

-Even if they don’t think cheating is such a grave relationship sin, they should still be concerned enough about your feelings to apologize.
+Even if they don’t think cheating is such a grave relationship sin, your spouse should still be concerned enough about your feelings to apologize.

 Words are free, and if they can’t find the will to say they’re sorry, you have no reason to believe that your relationship will get any better in the future.

-When it comes to saving your relations, marriage counselling is your single greatest resource.
+When it comes to saving your relationship, marriage counseling is your single greatest resource.
 If your partner refuses to try it, you have a big problem on your hands.

 It’s important to keep in mind that there are reasons that cheaters avoid couples therapy besides just apathy.
-Many people (especially men) aren’t used to talking about their feelings, but it can also get a lot more complicated.
+Many people (especially men) aren’t used to talking about their feelings, but there may be other issues at stake.

 If you’ve gotten to the bottom of it, but your unfaithful spouse still won’t budge, then your hope of getting through this rough patch is greatly diminished.

-3. Your Partner Doesn’t Show Desire to Put in the Work
+3. Your Partner Doesn’t Show a Desire to Put in Work on Your Relationship

-Maybe your spouse agreed to attend therapy with you, but you can tell that they’re only giving you lip service.
-Even the best therapist can’t help a couple recover from cheating if both parties aren’t willing to open up.
+Maybe your spouse agreed to attend therapy with you, but you can tell that they’re only giving it lip service.
+Even the best therapist can’t help a couple recover from cheating if neither party is willing to open up.

 This scenario is the epitome of adding insult to injury.
-Your partner owns up to an affair, insists it’s over, and then thinks that their (supposedly) former lover makes for an appropriate friend.
+Your partner owns up to an affair, insists it’s over, and then thinks that their (supposedly) former lover is an appropriate friend.

 Even if the affair really is over, this behavior demonstrates an incredible lack of respect for you and your feelings, and you shouldn’t stand for it.
 You’ve been traumatized by this affair, and you shouldn’t have to be reminded of it constantly.

-Calling it quits with your spouse because they maintain contact with the person they cheated on you with doesn’t make you jealous; it makes you sane.
+Calling it quits with your spouse because they maintain contact with the person they cheated with doesn’t make you jealous; it makes you sane.

 5. Your Partner Doesn’t Seem Committed to the Relationship

-Someone who wants to work through things should seem enthusiastic and engaged with the healing process; passively going along isn’t enough.
-If your partner doesn’t seem completely committed to making things work, things won’t work.
+Someone who wants to work through things should seem engaged with the healing process; passively going along isn’t enough.
+If your partner is white-knuckling an attempt to appease you rather than repair your relationship, odds are it won’t work.

 If you find yourself pulling all of the relationship weight, it’s time to unburden yourself and find someone who thinks you’re worth the effort.

-We all know the cliché that comes up whenever a married man cheats on his wife: “once a cheater, always a cheater.”
+We all know the cliche that comes up whenever a married person cheats on their spouse: “Once a cheater, always a cheater.”

-In truth, that isn’t really always the case, but if there is a pattern of dishonesty and deceit in your marriage, you probably won’t ever be able to trust your spouse, and it’s time to save yourself the angst.
+In truth, that isn’t really always the case, but if there is a pattern of dishonesty and deceit in your marriage, you probably won’t ever be able to trust your spouse, and it might be time to save yourself the angst.

 This holds true even if your partner doesn’t seem to be lying about anything that important anymore.
 Once your trust is eroded by an affair, even small lies can be really triggering because they remind you of the betrayal you experienced.

 This doesn’t give you any opportunity to rebuild trust and move on together.
-That’s why repeated dishonesty might be a reason to get divorced and start over with somebody else.
+That’s why repeated dishonesty might be a reason to get divorced.

-7. The Cheater Won’t Take Responsibility and Instead Blames Others
+7. Your Partner Won’t Take Responsibility and Instead Blames Others

 However, your relationship might not be worth saving if your spouse points to other people to justify why they cheated.